andrewpaster/ames_iowa_housing_prices/README.md

 [Kaggle Competition](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/leaderboard).

 Thus far, the solution uses:
+* Removing Outliers
+* Feature engineering including mean encoding prices based on neighborhoods
+* Imputation of Missing Data
-* Label Encoding for categorical features
+* One Hot Encoding
-* Best guesses for missing values based on descriptions of the data or modes for categorical variables
-* Lasso Regression
+* Three models ensembled into final prediction: Lasso Regression, SVM Regression, XGBoost Regressor

 TODOS:
 * Create more features especially mean encodings.
 Geographical data could be interesting for example.
-* Try either ordinal encoding for some categorical variables and/or one-hot encoding
+* Try either ordinal encoding for some categorical variables
-* Do a more thorough job of filling in missing data especially on the test set (or use XGBoost)
+* Do a more thorough job of filling in missing data especially on the test set using KNeighbors or Regression
-* Use lasso regression as a feature selector for other algorithms (Random Forest, Gradient Boosted Trees)
 * Create a docker container on docker hub to share my environment with others
 * Upload the model as a Flask app using Zappa
 * Train the model with Amazon SageMaker

 ## Getting Started